hdni/dotfiles/userstyles/README.md

 Additional setup
 ----------------
 * For 4chan, I use 4chan X. The stylesheet will *not* look right in many places if you don't use 4chan X.
+* In order for the buttons to work right, you will have to enable the thread watcher, persistent QR and autohide QR.

 userChrome.css
 ==============